We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Foamy stool is often caused by a reaction to certain foods.
+A reaction to certain foods often causes foamy stool.
 If this is the case, it will be an isolated incident and resolve with time and hydration.
 Generally speaking, foamy stools can result from consuming more fat than the body can digest.

 The five most common causes of foamy stool include:

-A bacterial, parasitic, or viral infection can invade the gastrointestinal tract and create gas bubbles, making stool appear foamy.
+A bacterial, parasitic, or viral infection in the gastrointestinal tract can create gas bubbles, making stool appear foamy.

 A common source of infection is the Giardia parasite.
-A person may be infected after consuming contaminated water or food may result in infection.
+Consuming contaminated water or food may result in infection.
 A person may also come into contact with contaminated water when swimming, for example.

 Other symptoms of an infection include: